PyndyalaCoder/lunastro/README.md

     get_lunar_age() # returns age of moon
-    get_lunar_age_percentage() # returns age percentage of moon solardistance() # returns distance to the sun in miles sunazimuth(date, latitude, longtitude) # returns the azumith of the sun in radians (measured from south to west)
+    get_lunar_age_percentage() # returns age percentage of moon solardistance() # returns distance to the sun in miles sunazimuth(date, latitude, longtitude) # returns the azumith of the sun in radians
+    # sunazimuth is measured from south to west

 ```